 Oddsmakers used to emphasize their own power rankings across different sports.
 The precision of these rankings is still a mystery since this is a tight inner circle with no snitches.

 It’s safe to assume their methods wouldn’t be that different from those used in the media.
-A combination between individual performances, calendar, team performances, and stats were mixed to create the rankings.
+A combination between individual performances, calendar, team performances, and stats was mixed together to create the rankings.

 That was the starting point, from there, they would shift the lines and odds depending on how the money came in.